25 Dos and Don’ts of Ignoring Your Spouse During Separation

 Divorce can never be random, and if you have come to that stage, don’t forget something pushed you to it.
 However, constantly communicating with a spouse during separation might make you ignore some negative signs during separation.

 Understandably, you are dealing with someone you thought to be your soulmate.
-You married, slept on the same bed for years, dined, and danced together.
+You married, slept in the same bed for years, dined, and danced together.
 But now, you don’t get to see them or talk to them again like before.
-How do you suddenly stop doing all of these?
+How do you suddenly stop doing all of these things together?

 2. You can talk during an emergency